reecore-coin/Reex-MN/README.md

 # Reex-MN: Script to setup Masternode

-You need a fresh VPS ubuntu with atleast 1 Gb RAM and 15 Gbs free space.
+<b> IMPORTANT ADVICE: Auto-masternode script tool is for install in fresh vps, you shouldnt install in machine that already have daemons with spme balance due you will lost.
+Is suggested have a fresh VPS ubuntu with atleast 1 Gb RAM and 15 Gbs free space.
 1. download the file:
 ```
 git clone https://github.com/reecore-coin/Reex-MN.git